 Time to hire a fresh face for your company?
 Or maybe you are ready to sign a shiny new employment contract?

 The question then is how you go about it without consulting an army of lawyers.
-We have prepared 12 points here that you must consider including in your contracts.
+We have prepared 12 points here that you must consider including in your employment contracts.
 And as an employee-to-be, these are points to watch out for in a negotiation situation.

 Do not sign anything before consulting this.
 Then, when ready, use our ready-made templates and digital signature to make it easy as pie to handle.